2023 applications are open

 Dates and fees

-You may need to buy some art materials for the project at the end of your course.
+Additional costs: You may need to buy some art materials for the end-of-course project: The Climate Crisis.
 Students usually spend around £30 to £50 on these.

-You can also read useful information about costs of studying at UAL from our student advisers.
+You can also read useful information from our student advisers about costs of studying at UAL.

 You must be at least 18 years old on the start date of the Pre-sessional course.